 placed on the side or in the center of the circle and the dancers perform

 around the perimeter of the area, usually dancing in place.
-The
+The dance is

 simple, with the participants lifting their heels with the beat of the